polybaseio/polybase-test-1/Readme.md

 - Users should be able to input a list of ingredients with their quantities on a user-friendly screen and click a button to generate the recipe 🍳.
 - Use AI to auto-generate all parts of the recipe except the ingredients, which should be user's input.
 - Feel free to use any cloud-hosted Language Model (like the clever ChatGPT from OpenAI).
-- Frontend should be responsive and easy to use.

 ### Bonus Points 🎯